-TEAM’s Energy Consultancy provides Energy audits and surveys are an excellent way of identifying possible energy and water saving opportunities in buildings.
+Our Energy Consultancy provides Energy audits and surveys and are an excellent way of identifying possible energy and water saving opportunities in buildings.

 Our experienced Energy Saving Consultants carry out building energy audits and surveys to identify where energy and water savings can be made.
 An energy audit survey includes analysis of energy use, energy saving suggestions, and a physical inspection of your premises, at a level of detail to suit you.

 We can provide you with a Project Management Service to assist with implementing energy saving measures recommended by your survey and ensuring that savings are actually realised.

 Energy audits and surveys carried out by professional energy consultants help focus precious resources on projects where most savings can be made.
-TEAM’s energy audit and survey service includes a comprehensive report which:
+Our energy audit and survey service includes a comprehensive report which:

-Prior to an Energy Survey, TEAM will analyse the energy supplies to your building and consider the historical amount of energy supplied as well as the end-uses of the energy.
+Prior to an Energy Survey, we will analyse the energy supplies to your building and consider the historical amount of energy supplied as well as the end-uses of the energy.
 Consumption is then compared with typical benchmarks.

 We will then carry out a survey of the site to identify areas where savings may be made.
 The audit and survey will cover an inspection of lighting, building fabric, boilers, heating and hot water system, refrigeration plant, air conditioning, computer equipment, process loads, and building energy management systems.